Facelift surgery lifts up the skin, deeper tissues and/or the underlying muscle, to make the face tighter and smoother.

 Your nurse will give you some advice about caring for your healing wounds and a date for a follow-up appointment before you go home.

 The length of time dissolvable stitches will take to disappear depends on what type you have.
-However, for this procedure they should usually disappear in about six weeks.
+Your surgeon will tell you how long they take to dissolve.
 Non-dissolvable stitches are usually removed about a week after facelift surgery.
 Your surgeon will advise you what type of stitches have been used in your procedure.

-It usually takes about two weeks to make a full recovery from facelift surgery, but this varies between individuals and also depends on the techniques used, so it’s important to follow your surgeon’s advice.
+It usually takes about two weeks to make a full recovery from facelift surgery.
+But this varies between individuals and also depends on the techniques used, so it’s important to follow your surgeon’s advice.
+You should be able to take part in your usual activities and go back to work at this time.

 As with every procedure, there are some risks associated with facelift surgery.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.